yamatt/blog/content/blog/keys-tokens-secrets.md

 It is helpful when looking to solve a problem to have a common language.
 We needed a way of describing, without significant friction, a way to refer to values that are used by systems to interoperate (i.e.: not a password), are sensitive, and need careful management.

 I decided that the best word to encompass this was _Secret_.
-I felt this encompassed the meaning of the values more succinctly than any of the others.
+It seemed like it had more meaning, in a more succinct way than any of the other terms available.

 I proposed this to our business via our usual engineering approvals board and it got accepted.